newvoll/ssmbak/README.md

 ```

-We can operate on that by omitting the slash.

 ### CLI Gotchas:
 * You need a bunch of shady permissions to create the stack.
 Look for
   such errors if it fails.